fastmcp-me/package-documentation-mcp/README.md

 - **Server not showing up**: ✅ Verify absolute path in configuration
 - **Connection errors**: 🔄 Restart Claude Desktop or Cursor IDE
 - **Fetch failures**: ⚠️ Some packages may have non-standard documentation
+- **Language support**: 🌐 If a language isn't working, try using the package's direct URL

 ## 📄 License